PeasOfMind/trip-planner-app/readme.md

 ## Screenshots

 ### Initial Login Page:
 Login page with an option to sign up as a new user.
-Also has instructions to access a test account.\
+Also has instructions to access a test account.<br/>
 <img src="images/login-page.png" width="300" title="login page" alt="login page">
 ---

 ### Signup Page:
 Signup page to create an account.
-After an account is created successfully, the user will be logged in automatically.\
+After an account is created successfully, the user will be logged in automatically.<br/>
 <img src="images/signup-page.png" width="300" title="signup page" alt="signup page">
 ---

 ### Welcome Page:
-Empty dashboard that confirms account creation after signup and welcomes the new user.\
+Empty dashboard that confirms account creation after signup and welcomes the new user.<br/>
 ![welcome page](images/welcome.png)
 ---